 Each year, across Australia, the CBCA brings children and books together celebrating Children’s Book Week.
 During this time Schools, Libraries, Booksellers, Authors, Illustrators and children celebrate Australian Children’s Literature.
 Throughout the week you will often see Children’s Book Character Parades and talented librarians creating amazing displays with children, teachers and librarians dressing up as featured story book characters.

-Generally, the Book of the Year winner’s announcement is always the third Friday in August, and Children’s Book Week commences the following day and runs from Saturday to Sunday.
-Each year Book Week carries a new theme, in 2018 that theme is “Find Your Treasure”.
+Generally, the Book of the Year winner’s announcement is the third Friday in August, and Children’s Book Week commences the following day and runs from Saturday to Sunday.
+Each year Book Week carries a new theme, in 2019 that theme is “Reading is My Secret Power”.

 Additional information about Book Week and The Children’s Book Council of Australia can be found here.